Toward an Asymptotic Efficiency Theory on Regular Parameter Manifolds: Applications

-As the corresponding nuisance model tangent space $\Lambda_{\P, \nuis}$ is a well-known result for single-index models (see e.g. the set-off equation after equation (13) in \cite{kuchibhotla2020efficient}), the efficient score operator of $\beta_{0}$ is simply
+where $\ell_{\eps \mid X}$ is the log conditional probability density function of $\eps$ given $X$ and $\ell_{\eps \mid X}'$ denotes its derivative.
+As the corresponding nuisance model tangent space $\Lambda_{\P, \nuis}$ is a well-known result for single-index models (see e.g. the set-off equation after equation (13) in \cite{kuchibhotla2020efficient}), the efficient score function of $\beta_{0}$ is simply, for any $h \in \T_{\beta_{0}} \calB$,

 which has the following explicit form